-State funding of capital projects is provided through a combination of long-term bonds, cash provided through General Fund appropriations, and the Severance Tax Note Program.
-General Fund appropriations are provided annually, as the Legislature and the Governor allocate General Fund resources through the annual budget process to finance a portion of the State's capital investment plan.
-Cash financing is also provided through the semi-annual issuance of Severance Tax and Supplemental Severance Tax Notes, as discussed above.
+State funding of capital projects is provided through a combination of proceeds of longterm bonds, proceeds of short-term Severance Tax notes, and cash funding provided through General Fund appropriations.
+General Fund appropriations may be provided annually, as the Legislature and the Governor allocate General Fund resources through the annual budget process to finance a portion of the State's capital investment plan.
+Cash financing is provided through the semi-annual issuance of Severance Tax and Supplemental Severance Tax Notes, as discussed above.

-During the five-year period 2002-2006, State-wide capital funding, including transportation and New Mexico Finance Authority programs, totaled \$4.1 billion.
-Of this total, 56.5 percent, or \$2.3 billion, was provided through cash appropriations or the Severance Tax Note Program.
+During Fiscal Years 2007 through 2011, Statewide capital funding, including transportation and New Mexico Finance Authority programs, totaled \$4.3 billion.
+Of this total, 45.9 percent, or \$2.0 billion, was provided through cash appropriations or the Severance Tax Note Program.